tom-rooker-moj/manage-pom-cases-design-history/app/posts/2022-07-21-allocations-design-notes.md

 ---
 title: MPC allocations – design notes
-description: Further details about the new allocations journeys
+description: Details of the new allocations journeys
 date: 2022-07-21
 ---